Sertainty/.github/profile/README.md

 Control stays with the owner at all times — the data remains protected even against super-user access.

 #
-We are currently updating our Github presense in preparation for our upcoming major release.
+We are currently updating our Github presence in preparation for our upcoming major release.
 There are some significant upgrades to v5.0/v26.
  - Hardening of the patented, proprietary technology platform
  - Encryption module is now FIPS 140-3 certified from WolfSSL
- - SDK biniaries/libraries move from self-signed to 3rd party code signed by DigiCert
+ - SDK binaries/libraries move from self-signed to 3rd party code signed by DigiCert
  - Upgrade to licensing security

 We will have two flavors of our SDK